microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 {{< callout tip >}}

 When you make changes to the code the project will automatically rebuild and the application server will reload.
 However, if you make changes to the container schema, they will only take effect if you close and restart the application server.
-To do this, give focus to the Command Prompt and press Ctrl-C twice.
+To do this, give focus to the Command Prompt and press <kbd>Ctrl-C</kbd> twice.
 Then run `npm run start` again.

 {{< /callout >}}